oldme/harvests/README.markdown

 ### onSuccess()

-    //instruct what to do in case of success
-    //handler is a callback that should be called when all the calls were made, returning the harvest as parameter
+>instruct what to do in case of success.   handler is a callback that should be called when all the calls were made, returning the harvest as parameter

      harvest.onSuccess(handler)

-### onFailure()
+### onFail()

-    //instruct the context what to do in case of a fail
-    // an uncaught exception in any call or call of error functions can cause the failure of the harvest
+>instruct the context what to do in case of a fail.
+Aa uncaught exception in any call or call of error functions can cause the failure of the harvest

-    harvest.onFail(handler)  //handler is callback that will be called with an error object (the error cause)
+    harvest.onFail(handler)  //handler is a callback that will be called with an error object (the error cause)

 ### finished()

-    //you can get the status of the harvest anytime ( in a timeout for example, etc)
+>you can get the status of the harvest anytime ( in a timeout for example, etc)

     harvest.finished()

-     // it will return -1 it finished by error, 0 if not finished (still working or waiting callbacks), 1 for success
+>it will return -1 it finished by error, 0 if not finished (still working or waiting callbacks), 1 for success

 ### stop the harvest by force...

-    //clean memory, call onFailure handler, prevent other calls to be made outside etc
+>Clean memory, call onFailure handler, prevent other calls to be made outside etc
-    //After calling the success or fail handlers, the harvest is automatically stopped if the handlers were not overwritten harvest.stop()
+>After calling the success or fail handlers, the harvest is automatically stopped if the handlers were not overwritten

+     harvest.stop()

-## ToDO
+## ToDOs
-   //maybe add chains,eg.  wait('variable.field')
+   #### maybe add chains,eg.  wait('variable.field')

+   #### detect circular dependencies!?

-   //handle the case with multiple result calls that change the same object.
+   #### handle the case with multiple result calls that change the same object.
 I think promises don't handle this case, too, right?
 How usual is this case !?

-   //create more conventions for standard node.js APIs, other common libraries (anybody want to help here?)
+   #### create more conventions for standard node.js APIs, other common libraries (anybody want to help here?)

-   //maybe create wrappers to accommodate with standard node.js APIs or other common libraries
+   #### maybe create wrappers to accommodate with standard node.js APIs or other common libraries